Stephane Aziz Ki

-Stephane Aziz Ki (born 6 March 1996) is a professional footballer who plays as a midfielder for Botola Pro club Wydad.
+Stephane Aziz Ki (born 6 March 1996) is a professional footballer who plays as an attacking midfielder for NBC Premier League club Young Africans.
 Born in the Ivory Coast, he plays for the Burkina Faso national team.

 Club career

 Aziz Ki started his senior career at Spanish side San Roque in 2015.
 In January 2017, he moved to Cypriot club Omonia, where he had 13 appearances, including seven starts.
 He later played for fellow Cypriot clubs Aris Limassol on loan and Nea Salamina, before moving to Africa to join Ivorian clubs AFAD Djékanou and ASEC Mimosas, followed by Tanzanian club Young Africans in 2022, and Moroccan Botola side Wydad in 2025.

 International career

 Aziz Ki was born in Ivory Coast and is of Burkinabé descent.
 He made his debut for Burkina Faso in a friendly 2–0 loss to Morocco on 24 March 2017.
+He was named in Burkina Faso's squads for the Africa Cup of Nations in 2023, and 2025.

+Personal life

+In early January 2026, Aziz Ki suffered a personal tragedy when his young son died after sustaining a head injury during a football match.